Information About SURCA: Overview

 Its Name and Origins

 Since the beginning of Washington State College more than a century ago, undergraduates have been critical to the success and growth of the university.
-As the state’s land-grant college, research has long been a primary component of the institution.
+As the state’s land-grant college, research has long been a primary pursuit of the institution.

 “Surca” in Spanish means “tills” and “furroughs.”
 In the case of SURCA, its name, then, is an acronym that also symbolically refers to the hard work that goes into the students’ research process so that something new can grow and flourish.